Advice levels

 Iraq recognises dual nationality.

-If a dual-national child has an Iraqi father and the child wants to leave the country, you may need proof of the father's permission.
+If a dual-national child has an Iraqi father and the child wants to leave the country, you may need to provide proof of the father's permission to enable the child to travel.

 More information: